skip to main content

 To substitute teach in California, you’ll likely want to get your substitute teaching permit.
 While not all substitute teaching roles require a permit, those with credentials have access to over two times as many positions (and higher pay!).

-Here are the requirements for becoming a substitute teacher in California:
+Here are the qualifications for substitute teachers in California:

 • A bachelor’s degree from an accredited institution,